nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 ![Updates available button](./media/updating_sdk_updates.png)

->**Note**
->
+> [!NOTE]
->- To ensure system integrity across all the packages in Tizen Studio, Package Manager does not support updating packages individually.
+> To ensure system integrity across all the packages in Tizen Studio, Package Manager does not support updating packages individually.
->- In case, you do not have access to the Internet, you can update the packages with an image file, which can be downloaded separately.
+> In case, you do not have access to the Internet, you can update the packages with an image file, which can be downloaded separately.

 ### Update Packages Offline